 2. Incumbents in this class may be required to travel.

 (11)-HEALTH PROF (P-1)

-This replaces the existing specification for the class of Social Worker-Health Care Professional in Salary Group HC 24 approved effective July 4, 2008.
-(Revise to expand agency usage)
+This replaces the existing specification for the class of Social Worker-Health Care Professional (35 Hour) in Salary Group HC 24 approved effective October 23, 2009.
+(Revise to update language) Action No. 19-018